gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 * **Searching** - Finding an element in the collection
 * **Serialization** - Converting the collection to an array or string to write to a file, network, or database

 Arrays and linked lists are two data structures that can be used to store ordered collections of data.
 Each has its respective advantages and disadvantages.
-Binary Search Trees are another data structure that we can consider.

 ### !callout-info